letloop/letloop/README.md

 `letloop` comes with a handy command line tool to ease your parenthetical journey.
 Here is a usage summary:

+- `letloop benchmark LIBRARY.SCM THUNK [N]`
 - `letloop check [--fail-fast] LIBRARY`
 - `letloop compile PROGRAM.SCM A.OUT`
 - `letloop exec PROGRAM.SCM [ -- ARGUMENT ...]`
+- `letloop literally LIBRARY.MD`
 - `letloop repl`

-All subcommands take into consideration `EXTENSION ...` as part of the library discovery machinery that rely on `DIRECTORY ...`.
+Except `literally`, all subcommands take into consideration `EXTENSION ...` as part of the library discovery machinery that rely on `DIRECTORY ...`.
 If no directory are provided, the current working directory is the only directory where libraries will be looked into.

 ## Change Log

 ### v7

+#### Primary

 - Embed scheme libraries into letloop, and elf binaries produced by `letloop compile`;
 - More robust, more efficient, and less noisy pre-release checks;

+#### Secondary

 - Release debian bookworm, mint vera, and more fedora binaries;
 - Add some libraries from SRFI process;
 - Add some libraries from R7RS aliasing libraries from SRFI;
 - Create files in inside `/tmp/letloop/`, and cleanup whenever possible;
 - Add a subcommand to execute benchmarks: `letloop benchmark LIBRARY.SCM THUNK [N]`;
+- Add a subcommand to produce libraries from markdown: `letloop literally LIBRARY.SCM`;

 ## Binary Installation